2016 United States presidential election in Michigan

 The 2016 United States presidential election in Michigan was held on Tuesday, November 8, 2016, as part of the 2016 United States presidential election in which all 50 states plus the District of Columbia participated.
-Michigan voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican Party's nominee, businessman and reality TV game show host Donald Trump, and running mate, former Radio DJ and Indiana Governor Mike Pence against Democratic Party nominee, former Secretary of State Hillary Clinton, and her running mate Virginia Senator Tim Kaine.
-Michigan has 16 electoral votes in the Electoral College.
+Michigan voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican nominee, businessman Donald Trump, and his running mate Indiana Governor Mike Pence against Democratic nominee, former Secretary of State Hillary Clinton, and her running mate Virginia Senator Tim Kaine.
+At that time, Michigan had 16 electoral votes in the Electoral College.

-In the general election, Trump unexpectedly won Michigan by a narrow margin of 0.23%, with 47.50% of the total votes over Clinton's 47.27%.
+Prior to the election, Michigan was considered to be a state Clinton was favored to win.
+However, Trump unexpectedly won Michigan by a narrow margin of 0.23%, with 47.50% of the total votes over Clinton's 47.27%.
+This made Michigan 2.33% more Republican than the nation-at-large.
+The state was the last to be called by most major news networks due to the close nature and the need to count provisional and absentee ballots; most networks declared Trump the winner of Michigan's electors three weeks after Election Day.
 This is the narrowest margin of victory in Michigan's history in presidential elections, as well as the narrowest margin of any state in the 2016 election.
-Michigan was the last state to be called in the 2016 election with many networks calling its result around 2 weeks afterward.
-All of Michigan's 16 Electoral College votes were thus assigned to Trump.
-Trump's victory in Michigan was attributed to overwhelming and underestimated support from working-class voters, a demographic group that had previously tended to vote for the Democratic candidate.
+Trump's victory in Michigan was attributed to overwhelming and underestimated support from white working-class citizens in the state's rural areas, a demographic that had previously tended to either vote for the Democratic candidate or did not vote at all.
 By winning Michigan, Trump became the first Republican presidential candidate to win the state since George H. W. Bush in 1988.
 Michigan also became one of eleven states to vote for Bill Clinton in 1992 and 1996 which Hillary Clinton lost.

-Michigan weighed in for this election as 2.32 points more Republican than the national average.
-This was the first time that Michigan voted to the right of the nation since 1988 and the first time since 1976 that it voted more than 2 points to the right of the country as a whole and when the Democratic nominee won the popular vote without Michigan.
-It was also the only time since 1976 in which Michigan voted to the right of Nevada.
+Michigan's largest county, Wayne County, home to Detroit, voted for Clinton by 37 points.
+She also managed to hold on to suburban Oakland County, the state's second-largest county, where residents tend to be more diverse and more white-collar, where instead third-party candidates gained votes, whilst Trump flipped the state's third largest county, Macomb County, which is home to more socially conservative but economically populist white blue-collar workers.
+As of the 2024 U.S. presidential election, this is the last time in which Kent County and Leelanau County voted for the Republican candidate, and the only time since 1976 that the Democratic presidential nominee won the nationwide popular vote without winning Michigan.

 Primary elections

 Democratic primary

-The 2016 Michigan Democratic presidential primary was held on March 8 in the U.S. state of Michigan as one of the Democratic Party's primaries ahead of the 2016 presidential election.
+The 2016 Michigan Democratic presidential primary was held on March 8 in the U.S. state of Michigan as one of the Democratic primaries ahead of the 2016 presidential election.
 On the same day, the Republican Party held primaries in four states, including their own Michigan primary.
 Bernie Sanders' narrow win was one of the largest upsets in American political history, with polling before the primary showing him trailing Hillary Clinton by an average of 21.4 points.